AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Introduction

 \section{Introduction}

-Continuous authentication systems pretend to improve the limitations of traditional mechanisms, which authenticate users from time to time according to credentials such as passwords, codes, or tokens \cite{almalki2019continuous}.
-In this context, continuous authentication mechanisms increase the level of security, keeping users authenticated permanently, and enhance the users' quality of experience (QoE), being non-intrusive and minimizing the usage of credentials during the authentication processes~\cite{ContAuth}.
+Continuous authentication systems pretend to improve the limitations of traditional mechanisms, which authenticate users from time to time according to credentials such as passwords, codes, or tokens \citep{almalki2019continuous}.
+In this context, continuous authentication mechanisms increase the level of security, keeping users authenticated permanently, and enhance the users' quality of experience (QoE), being non-intrusive and minimizing the usage of credentials during the authentication processes~\citep{ContAuth}.

-Existing continuous authentication mechanisms model the user's behaviour when he/she uses a particular device for a given time.
-As a result, a behaviour profile is created and stored in a dataset, being the precise selection of dimensions, data and features critical to create accurate behaviour profiles.
+Existing continuous authentication mechanisms model the user's behaviour when he/she uses a particular device for a given time. \addtxt{We understand by "behaviour" the set of actions that a given user performs somewhat consciously with one or more devices.
+As an example, for PC devices the user's behaviour could be determined by the mouse movements, keystrokes, or applications opened and closed.
+Regarding mobile devices, the behaviour might be related to screen interactions, device movements, or patterns to use applications.
+From a multi-device perspective, the user's behaviour could be characterized by the device used at each particular moment of the day, the duration that each device is used, or the type of application used in each device. }As a result \addtxt{of user monitoring}, a behaviour profile is created and stored in a dataset, being the precise selection of dimensions, data and features critical to create accurate behaviour profiles.
 The next step is to use this profile to train Machine Learning (ML) or Deep Learning (DL) models, which can be classifiers or anomaly detectors depending on the nature of the data and the approached scenario.
-Finally, the continuous authentication mechanism uses these models to evaluate the similarity between the current device usage profile and the learned user's profile, providing either a user identification or an anomaly score which can be used to decide if the user is authenticated or not.
+Finally, the continuous authentication mechanism uses these models to evaluate the similarity between the current device usage profile and the learned user's profile, providing either a user's identification or an anomaly score which can be used to decide if the user is authenticated or not.